adiwg/mdBook/mdtranslator/extend/extendTranslator.md

 ## Extending the mdTranslator

-New readers and writers can be added with without impact to the base mdTranslator code.
+New readers and writers can be added with without impacting the base mdTranslator code.
 And care should always be taken to construct new readers and writers in a way that will not interfere with existing readers, writers, and base modules.
-Following the guidelines in this section will lead you to developing new code that will have minimal impact on the existing code and structure.
+Following the guidelines in this section will lead to developing new code that will have minimal impact on the existing code and application structure.

-A developer of a new reader or writer should good working knowledge of the following:
+A developer of a new reader or writer should working knowledge of the following products:

 * Ruby programming language 2.5.1 or higher